 Note: If you are unable to open or use Firefox, follow the instructions in Finding your profile without opening Firefox.

 - Click the menu button , click and select .From the The Troubleshooting Information tab will open. menu, select .

 - Under the Application Basics section next to Profile FolderDirectory, click .
 A window will open that contains your profile folder.Your profile folder will open.

 Leave the Profile folder open – go on to Part 2.

-- In the Firefox profile folder, find and rename the places.sqlite file.
-Also rename the files places.sqlite-shm and places.sqlite files.
+- In the Firefox profile folder, find and delete (or rename) the favicons.sqlite and places.sqlite files.

 - You can rename instead of deleting a file, to keep it as a backup.
-Right-click on it and select Rename from the menuclick on it once to select it and then click a second time on the file name to make it editable.
-Then add .old to the end of its name.
+Right-click on it and select Rename from the menuClick on it once to select it, click a second time on the file name to make it editable, then add .old to the end of its name.

 - Finally, reopen Firefox.

-- When Firefox reopens, it will create a new places database.
-Your browsing history will be lost but Firefox will automatically import your bookmarks from the most recent backup file.
+- When Firefox reopens, it will create new favicons.sqlite and places.sqlite database files.
+Your browsing history will be lost but Firefox will automatically restore your bookmarks from the most recent bookmarkbackups file.

-- If your bookmarks weren’t restored after creating a new places database, try the steps in the Recover lost or missing Bookmarks article.
+- If your bookmarks weren’t restored, try the steps in the Recover lost or missing Bookmarks article.